 To learn more about the online MSW program and the application process, visit our events page to discover upcoming virtual events hosted by our admissions team and faculty members.

-We accept applicants from a wide range of academic fields, but all students are required to have a bachelor’s degree or equivalent from an accredited college or university.
+We accept applicants from a wide range of academic fields, but all students are required to have a bachelor’s degree or equivalent from a regionally accredited college or university.
 Generally, a minimum 3.0 GPA is preferred, as a 3.0 GPA is required to be considered in good academic standing throughout the program.

 Advanced Standing MSW Additionally, a minimum 3.0 GPA in all social work courses is preferred for admission to the online Advanced Standing MSW program.